Barbara Pijan Lama Jyotishavidya

 A mid-life adult querent who sought advice regarding the recent eruption of bitter arguments with her parents provided this description of the situation:

-Note the"should", a red-flag for guilt.
+Note the should, a red-flag for guilt.
 Because the question is loaded with contradiction between (1) the realized perfection of the parents versus (2) the self-report of bitter family arguments, whatever answer Jyotisha might be able to provide will be - like the question- contradictory and unsatisfying.

-|Give yourself Permission to ask the Question! |
+Give yourself Permission to ask the Question!

-Jyotisha is neutral
+Jyotishavidya is morally neutral

 Every thought, work, and deed is part of the system.
 With sufficient awareness, every thought, word, and deed can be correctly identified.
 However, we much know what we are looking for.
 Are we looking for the answer to your natural question, or are we being sent on a wild goose chase trying to find something unnatural to you that another person or doctrine has imposed upon you.